Temporary Traffic Management

 Download the supporting report

-Austroads report AP-R765-26 documents content and referencing changes made in Edition 1.2 of the Austroads Guide to Temporary Traffic Management (AGTTM) Parts 1 through Part 7, Part 9 and Part 10, published in May 2026.
+Austroads report Updates to Austroads Guide to Temporary Traffic Management Edition 1.2 (AP-R765-26) documents content and referencing changes made to Parts 1 through Part 7, Part 9 and Part 10 of AGTTM in Edition 1.2.

 Edition 1.2 published May 2026